-Another tell-tale sign that you’re falling out of love with your partner is that you no longer have a need, energy or desire to open up to him or her.
+Another tell-tale sign that you’re falling out of love with your partner is that you no longer have a need, energy or desire to open up.
 And while you may have once been completely forthright, honest, and more than willing to share your inner-most feelings and emotions with him or her, you’re suddenly not that interested in even discussing with your partner what’s really on your mind.
 And when you no longer want to be open with him or her, this is a clear indicator that the loving chapter of your relationship is now coming to a close.

 3. You seek out opportunities to be without your partner.

-If you’re wondering if you may be falling out of love with your partner, another sign is that you’d much rather spend time alone or with others over spending time with your partner.
-In fact, you may find yourself going out of your way to plan nights out with your group of friends, seeing movies by yourself just to get away or even taking the long way home from work in order to avoid having to be with your partner for a moment longer than you have to.
-In other words, when you’re trying to find different ways to be without him or her, it’s clear that your feelings for this person are now without love.
+Would you rather spend time alone or with others over spending time with your partner?
+In fact, you may find yourself going out of your way to plan nights out with your group of friends, seeing movies by yourself just to get away, or even taking the long way home from work in order to avoid having to be with your partner for a moment longer than you have to.
+In other words, when you’re trying to find different ways to be without your significant other, it’s clear that your feelings for this person are now without love.

 4. You choose silence over disagreements with your partner.

-An additional indicator that you’re falling out of love with your partner is that you no longer speak up when you disagree with him or her.
+An additional indicator that you’re falling out of love with your partner is that you no longer speak up when you have disagreements.
 And while it may seem surprising that a lack of conflict is a sign of fading feelings, you may opt to stay silent when you no longer love your partner because you feel it’s not worth fighting anymore.
-And when you choose to avoid arguments rather than problem-solve and work through issues together as a couple, it’s apparent that you’re falling out of love.
+When you choose to avoid arguments rather than problem-solve and work through issues together as a couple, it’s apparent that you’re falling out of love.

 5. You’re feeling hopeless about your future together.